folio-org/raml-module-builder/README.md

 default.
 To change that add `embed_postgres=true` to the command line (`java -jar circulation-fat.jar embed_postgres=true`).
 Connection parameters to a
-non-embedded mongoDB can be placed in `resources/postgres-conf.json` or passed via the command line.
+non-embedded MongoDB can be placed in `resources/postgres-conf.json` or passed via the command line.

-The runtime framework exposes a postgreSQL async client which offers CRUD operations in an ORM type fashion.
+The runtime framework exposes a PostgreSQL async client which offers CRUD operations in an ORM type fashion. https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/main/java/org/folio/rest/persist/PostgresClient.java
-https://github.com/folio-org/raml-module-builder/blob/master/domain-models-runtime/src/main/java/org/folio/rest/persist/PostgresClient.java

 **Important Note:** The PostgreSQL client currently implemented assumes JSONB tables in PostgreSQL.
-This is not mandatory and developers can work with regular postgreSQL tables but will need to implement their own data access layer.
+This is not mandatory and developers can work with regular PostgreSQL tables but will need to implement their own data access layer.

 Currently the expected format is: